cyupa/website/src/pages/company/press/index.md

 title: "Press kit & logo usage"
 ---

-If you’re on this page, then perhaps you’re interested in writing about Dovetail or including our logo on your website or in a slide deck.
-Or maybe something else entirely.
-Whatever you’d like to do, we’d love to support you in sharing Dovetail, making it as easy as possible to get the right files and founder photos.
+If you’re interested in writing about Dovetail, adding our logo to your website, or including us in a slide deck, you’ve come to the right place.

-## Download
+## Download the press kit

-The press kit contains logos in a variety of formats, founder photos, and a short slide deck containing an overview of our product.
+The press kit contains logos and logomarks in a variety of file formats, three founder photos, a 30 second product demo video, and a short slide deck with an overview.
+If you have any questions or need something else, email us at [hello@dovetailapp.com](mailto:hello@dovetailapp.com).

 **[Download dovetail-press-kit.zip](./dovetail-press-kit.zip)**

+## Logo guidelines

+When using the Dovetail logo, keep these things in mind:

+* Always leave space around the logo.
+* Maintain the original aspect ratio.
+* Use the correct size so it’s not ‘pixelated’.
+* Use the recommended colors.

-## Logo usage examples
+## Logo colors

 The logo works best in Purple (#512DA8) on a solid white background: